 - FOCUS: Protecting wildlife. - ROLE & AUTHORITY: Exercises oversight as a landowner, as well as through its authority to protect fish and wildlife, and separately through one of its offices that oversees prevention, preparation for, and response to oil spills.
 CDFW-OSPR reviews and approves oil spill response plans and works to ensure that facilities have the financial resources necessary to cover the costs of oil spill scenarios.
-Under the Endangered Species Act and other Fish and Game Code laws, CDFW also oversees the review and approval process for evaluating impacts to wildlife due to altering the adjacent landscape. - ACTIONS UNDERWAY: - In October 2024, CDFW-OSPR certified that Sable had the financial resources to cover the costs of a reasonable worst-case scenario oil spill. - On November 22, 2024, CDFW-OSPR sent a second notice to Sable sharing that its offshore contingency plan (C-Plan #CA-00-7239) was deficient.
+Under the Endangered Species Act and other Fish and Game Code laws, CDFW also oversees the review and approval process for evaluating impacts to wildlife due to altering the adjacent landscape. - ACTIONS UNDERWAY: - o In October 2024, CDFW-OSPR certified that Sable had the financial resources to cover the costs of a reasonable worst-case scenario oil spill. - On November 22, 2024, CDFW-OSPR sent a second notice to Sable sharing that its offshore contingency plan (C-Plan #CA-00-7239) was deficient.
 On December 20, 2024, Sable submitted corrections to its plan.
 CDFW-OSPR is reviewing these corrections and must respond by January 19, 2025. - Additional corrections were submitted by Sable on December 20, 2024 and January 17, 2025.
-CDFW-OSPR has reviewed the plan and found no deficiencies. - On December 17, 2024, CDFW-OSPR sent a third notice to Sable sharing that its onshore contingency plan (C-Plan #CA-00-7217) was deficient.
+CDFW-OSPR has reviewed the plan and found no deficiencies. - On March 26, 2025, following the completion of a formal review, CDFW OSPR issued an approval letter for the C-Plan and an updated COFR for #CA-00-7239. - On December 17, 2024, CDFW-OSPR sent a third notice to Sable sharing that its onshore contingency plan (C-Plan #CA-00-7217) was deficient.
 On January 9, 2025, Sable submitted corrections to its plan.
-CDFW-OSPR is reviewing these corrections and must respond by February 9, 2025. - OSPR has reviewed the plan and found no deficiencies. - On December 17, 2024, CDFW also issued a notice of potential violation for Fish and Game Code violations.
-This notice requests that Sable discontinue any work on CDFW properties and contact CDFW to discuss remedial measures and other actions to address impacts. - CDFW is currently reviewing Sable's response to the notice of potential violation.
+CDFW-OSPR is reviewing these corrections and must respond by February 9, 2025. - OSPR has reviewed the plan and found no deficiencies.